 Let us start from the total time derivative in the curvilinear s-coordinate system we have just establish.
-Following the procedure used to establish (2.11), it can be transformed into :
+Following the procedure used to establish (equation 1.12), it can be transformed into :

-Introducing the vertical scale factor inside the horizontal derivative of the first two terms (i.e. the horizontal divergence), it becomes:
+Introducing the vertical scale factor inside the horizontal derivative of the first two terms (i.e. the horizontal divergence),